Nexfinity/CakeyBot-Wiki-OLD/other-misc/math-command.md

 # Math Command

 {% hint style="warning" %}
-This page is only used as a general overview and guide of the features in the `!math` command.
+This page is only used as a general overview and guide of the features in the `/math` command.
 There may be functions, variables or expressions that will work but are not listed below.
 {% endhint %}

 ## Numbers